rafaelleru/blog-source/content/blog/09-custom-python-paths-nvim-lsp.md

 draft = false
 +++

-Recently we started to use airflow in my current company, and I found an issue, LSP was not recognisin our custom plugins and DAGS inside of the `airflow` folder.
+Recently we started to use airflow in my current company, and I found an issue, LSP was not recognising our custom plugins and DAGS inside of the `airflow` folder.
 This was caused because airflow is also a package that is installed in my virtualenv, so jedi was not able to discover definitions for example.